-Contact Information 400 Road Less Traveled Franklin, WV 26807 (304) 358-2000
+Contact Information: 400 Road Less Traveled Franklin, WV 26807 Phone: (304) 358-2000 | www.future.edu

-Effective Dates of Academic Catalog: Academic Year 2023-24
+Effective Dates of Academic Catalog: Academic Year 2024-25

-Original Publication: August 14, 2023
+Original Publication: July 15, 2024

 Nondiscrimination Policy

 Future Generations University admits students of any race, gender, religion, creed, and national or ethnic origin to all rights, privileges, programs, and activities generally accorded or made available to students enrolled in the program.
 It does not discriminate on the basis of race, gender, sexual orientation, religion, creed, and national or ethnic origin in administration of its education policies, admissions policies, financial aid, and other related programs.